usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 #### 2.2.3.
 SP 800-63-3

 NIST SP 800-63-3 is a substantial update and restructuring of Special Publication 800-63-2.
-It introduces the concepts of authenticator assurance level and identity assurance level to support the growing need for independent treatment of authentication strength and confidence in the claimant's identity (for example, in strong pseudonymous authentication).
+It introduces the concepts of authenticator assurance level, identity assurance level, and federation assurance level to support the growing need for independent treatment of authentication strength and confidence in the claimant's identity (for example, in strong pseudonymous authentication).
 It also moves from a single document describing authentication to a suite of four documents, of which SP 800-63-3 is the top-level document.

 Other areas of update to SP 800-63-2 include: